Painless Hadoop / Ubuntu / EC2

 ubuntu$ tail /var/log/hadoop/hadoop-hadoop-tasktracker*.log

-similarly for subsequent slave nodes
+similarly for subsequent slave nodes if you’ve spun them up

-juju ssh datanode/1
+$ juju ssh datanodes/1

 or

-juju ssh datanode/2
+$ juju ssh datanodes/2

 Horizontal Scaling